geo-smart/sca_mapping_geoweaver/README.md

 2. **Import the Workflow into Geoweaver**
     - Open Geoweaver running on your local machine.
 Here is the [tutorial](https://youtu.be/jUd1dzi18EQ) to setup Geoweaver.
-    - Navigate to the workflow tab on the left side.
+    - Click on "Weaver" in the top navigation bar.
-    - Select the "Import" icon in the top navigation bar.
+    - A workspace to add a workflow opens up.
+Select the "Import" icon in the top navigation bar.
     - Choose the downloaded zip file, for example, `sca_mapping_geoweaver-0.0.4.zip`.
     - Click on "Start" to upload the file.
 If the file is valid, a prompt will ask for your permission to upload.
 Click "OK".
     - Once the file is uploaded, Geoweaver will create a new workflow named `snow_cover_mapping`.

 3. **Execute the Workflow**
     - Click on the execute icon in the top navigation bar to start the workflow execution process.
 Here is the [demo](https://youtu.be/PJcMNR00QoE) of sample workflow.
     - A wizard will open where you need to select the host and environment.
 Please select appropriate host and environment.
-Here are the tutorials for  [Environment setup](https://youtu.be/KYiEHI0rn_o) and to [Adding Host](https://www.youtube.com/watch?v=H66AVoBBaHs)
+Here are the tutorials for  [Environment setup](https://youtu.be/KYiEHI0rn_o) and to [Add Host](https://www.youtube.com/watch?v=H66AVoBBaHs)
     - Click on "Execute" icon to initiate the workflow.
 Enter the required password when prompted and click "Confirm" to start executing the workflow.
 4. **Monitor Execution and View Results**
     - The workflow execution will begin.